szcf-weiya/Xfunc.jl/docs/src/plot.md

 ## Gallery

-This part contains figures that I used, and not necessarily depend on the `xfun.jl` package.
+This part contains figures that I used, and not necessarily depend on the `Xfunc.jl` package.

 ### Joint Density with Marginal Densities